NathanLaan/prevent-workday-timeout/README.md

     - [ ] Test 2a: Does the background script receive the message from the client script?
     - [ ] Test 2b: Does the background script start the interval function?
     - [ ] Test 2c: Does the Workday session stay alive for at least one hour?
 - [ ] Add Workday session info to the pop-up button.
+- [ ] Clear interval when cookie error occurs.

 ## References